ibm-cloud-docs/databases-for-redis/howto-getting-connection-strings.md

 ## Other ways of accessing the connection strings

-It is possible to make the admin connection information available the in _Service Credentials_ panel.
+It is possible to make the "admin" connection information available the in _Service Credentials_ panel.
 1. Navigate to the service dashboard for your service.
 2. Click _Service Credentials_ to open the _Service Credentials_ panel.
 3. Click **New Credential**.